The 2018 U.S. Militarized Budget

 The Proposed Military Budget and its Rationale

 There are two components of the Federal budget, one discretionary and the other “mandatory” (essentially fixed).
-Mandatory spending is about two-thirds (about $1.2 trillion) of total spending.
+Discretionary spending is about one-third (about $1.2 trillion) of total spending.

 The discretionary part of the Trump Federal budget (as with prior budgets) is presently dominated by Pentagon and related expenditures and amounts to about $740 billion, but still must be negotiated.
 It includes virtually everything the government does outside of such “entitlement” expenditures as Social Security, Medicare, and Medicaid, which are components of the mandatory budget.
 Military expenditures include direct military spending and related spending on veterans’ affairs, homeland security, CIA, intelligence, and nuclear weapons research and development.
 It amounts to an astounding 65%-68% of the federal discretionary budget!